 - 1. The Atal Innovation Mission (AIM) is a flagship initiative of the Ministry of Science and Technology to promote innovation and entrepreneurship across the country. - 2.
-One of the core functions of the AIM is the promotion of Entrepreneurship through Selfa.
-1 onlyb.
-2 onlyc.
-Both 1 and 2d.
-Neither 1 nor 2
+One of the core functions of the AIM is the promotion of Entrepreneurship through Self-Employment and Talent Utilization.

-Employment and Talent Utilization.